meilisearch/specifications/text/0001-script-based-tokenizer.md

 #### Configuration

-The tokenizer in configured at initialization.
+The tokenizer is configured at initialization.
 A `Default` implementation is provided with the settings we believe suits most cases.
 The configuration options, for now, are:
 - the `stop_words`
 - the `pipeline_map` that links a `(Script, Language)` to a `Pipeline`.
 This defaults to the mapping we find best fitting for most cases.
 This settings should be left as is now, but will allow user defined Pipelines in the future.